WarlockSyno/TrueNAS-Proxmox-VE-Storage-Plugin/wiki/Tools.md

 **Access Method**: Run `bash install.sh`, select "Diagnostics" from the main menu, then choose "Cleanup orphaned resources"

-**Note**: A standalone script (`tools/cleanup-orphans.sh`) is still available for automation or scripting purposes, but the integrated version in the installer is recommended for interactive use.
+**Note**: The standalone script has been removed.
+All orphan cleanup functionality is now available through the installer's Diagnostics menu.

 ### What Are Orphaned Resources?